 Is there a max amount of data that I can store?

 No, unlimited storage is available, and you can create as many notebooks as you like.
 The maximum file size that can be uploaded is 16GB.
 For files that are larger than 16GB you can link the file from another storage location.
-Contact University Libraries to understand other data storage options available to UR researchers.
+Contact University Libraries to understand other data storage options available to URochester researchers.

 Who can answer additional questions about data storage?